teojincheng/ngnrs-quiz/README.md

 This repository contains the answer to the javascript coding challenge.

-The answers to the questions are found inside the files inside the various folders.
+The answers to the questions are arranged in various folders.
+Structure of this repo found at the bottom of this file.
 Alternatively there are repl created based on my solutions:

 fancy_form: https://repl.it/@teojincheng/fancy-form